coffeemakr/poc-swisscom-centro-grande/images/README.md

 According to my tests you have to be in a Swisscom (customer) network to download firmware images.

+These files can be downloaded from `http://rmsdl.bluewin.ch/pirelli/<filename>`.

+### Mirror
+The mirror on tuxone.ch contains some additional versions which aren't available anymore.

+* ftp://ftp.tuxone.ch/Pirelli/Gen6

 ## Version Info